W8SOJIB/W8SOJIB/README.md

 - 🤝 I’m looking for help with **finding projects to contribute to!**

-- 👨‍💻 All of my projects are available at [miaxu.co](https://www.linkedin.com/in/sergiogarciagamez/)
+- 👨‍💻 All of my projects are available at [W8Team](https://t.me/W8TeamSB/)

-- 💬 Ask me about **open source, web development, and community management**
+- 💬 Ask me about **Red Hacking,Bot Expart, Android Moding Expart and community management**

-- 📫 Reach me out at **contact@miaxu.co**
+- 📫 Reach me out at **contact Me Telegram @W8SOJIB**

 </details>